typst/typst/tests/typ/compute/calc.typ

 #range(4, step: "one")

 ---
-// Error: 18-19 number must be positive
+// Error: 18-19 number must not be zero
 #range(10, step: 0)